Skip to content

 The Safer Standard

-The safest storage solution:
+The safest storage system:

 • Does not require climbing

-• Does not require overhead lifting
+• Does not require lifting overhead

-The Only Way Around the Risk
+The Only Way Around The Risk

-If you don’t load the ceiling,
+If you don’t load the ceiling, you don’t risk the ceiling.

-If you don’t climb ladders,
+If you don’t climb ladders, you don’t risk the fall.

-This is where ARackAbove has changed an industry.
+This is where ARackAbove changes the equation.

 A Safer Storage Solution: ARackAbove